weixian-zhang/FoodTruckJunkie/README.md

 ## AppSec - Security In Software Delivery

 I strive to include security in each phase of the SDLC.
-The following describes the software security practices our team follows throughout the SDLC.
+The following describes the software security practices I plan to follow throughout the SDLC.

 ### Threat Modelling